 Before you start decorating your garage door for Halloween, you need to prepare the area.
 That includes both your garage door itself and the area around it.

-This is a perfect opportunity to get rid of any clutter and ensure there’s nothing that will detract from the masterpiece you’re creating.
+This is a perfect opportunity for cleaning out the garage and ensuring nothing will detract from the masterpiece you’re creating.

 Once the area is clean, it is time to decide on a theme.

 The best Halloween decorations all have some cohesive theme that ties them together.
-I’m sure you’ve seen houses that had a lot of great looking decorations, but because there wasn’t a unifying theme, it felt disjointed.
+I’m sure you’ve seen houses with great-looking decorations that felt disjointed because there was no unifying theme.

 We’ve listed a couple of potential themes below.
 Feel free to use one of those for inspiration.

 Once you’ve decided on a theme, it’s time to get the materials you’ll need to bring them to life.

 Most decorations can be found at your local party store or home improvement store.
 I try to shop around mid-October for the following year, so I can still get some fantastic Halloween decorations at a discount.

 One of the coolest ideas I’ve seen over the past few years is having full-color banners for your garage door.

 My Door Decor makes covers of weather-proof vinyl that attach to your garage door using steel clamps at the tops and bottom.
 Nothing to screw into your door, and none of the modifications are permanent.